-2018 Fantasy Football Draft Prep: Preseason reactions on the Buccaneers' RBs, Jaguars' WR, more
+2018 Fantasy Football Draft Prep: Preseason reactions on Demaryius Thomas, Evan Engram, much more

 What caught Dave Richard's eye in Week 3 of the preseason?
 Plenty!
 Learn how certain players and offenses will refine Average Draft Position.